Mission: Mentoring & Professional Exploration

 Requirements and Participation

-Students participating in the Externship Program work under the direct supervision of an on-site supervisor for approximately 10 to 11 hours each week during the 14-week semester.
+Students participating in the Externship Program work under the direct supervision of an on-site supervisor for approximately 10 to 11 hours each week during the 14-week semester for three credits, and 20 hours each week for six credits.
 Site supervisors are experienced lawyers who provide direction, supervision and feedback to the extern as the student initiates, progresses through and completes assigned projects.

 Fall and Spring lottery spots are assigned in March for the upcoming academic year.
 Students who receive a spot from the lottery may then apply to up to four externship sites, and accept at one.
 With sites ranging from judges to legal aid to corporate counsel to criminal trial work, there is something for every legal interest.

 The program offers 55 placements in both the fall and spring semesters at a number of sites, and is limited to third-year law students through the clinic/externship lottery.
-The Program can occasionally offer a spot to a spring 2L student once the lottery and waitlist are complete.
-The fall/spring program earns 3 pass/fail credit hours.
+The Program can occasionally offer a three credit spot to a spring 2L student once the lottery and waitlist are complete.
+The fall/spring program earns 3 pass/fail credit hours for the majority of sites, with a small number of sites offering 6 pass/fail credits.
+Please contact the Externship Program with questions about the 6 credit program.

 The Summer Program